The lead-up to the trial: Pre-trial processes

-For Category 3 offences (that is, offences carrying a prison term of two years or more), you have the right to choose a jury trial and, if you do so, the case review takes place 45 working days after the not guilty plea.
+For Category 3 offences (offences carrying a prison term of two years or more), you have the right to choose a jury trial.
+If you do so, the case review takes place 45 working days (9 weeks) after the not guilty plea.

-Before the case review, the defendant and the prosecutor must jointly file a Case Management Memorandum.
-This Memorandum tells the court all the details that relate to the case, and what the issues will be at the trial.
+Before the case review, the defendant and the prosecutor must jointly file a Case Management Memorandum with the court.
+This document tells the court all the details that relate to the case and what the issues will be at the trial.

-There are certain things the parties should discuss before filing the Memorandum, so that these can be addressed in the Memorandum if necessary.
+There are certain issues that the defence and prosecution should discuss before filing the Memorandum, so that these can be covered in the Memorandum if necessary.

-- whether you would like the judge to indicate what sentence you would receive if you pleaded guilty
+- whether you would like the judge to tell you what sentence you would receive if you pleaded guilty (a sentence indication)

-- whether you would consider pleading guilty to a lesser or different charge
+- whether you would consider pleading guilty to a less serious or different charge

-- whether the parties agree on any of the evidence that's to be called, which might mean that a witness does not have to come to court or that the trial will be shorter
+- whether the parties agree on any of the evidence that’s to be given in court, which might mean that a witness does not have to come to court or that the trial will be shorter

-- whether you object to any of the evidence the prosecutor wants to call at the trial
+- whether you object to any of the evidence the prosecutor wants to present at the trial

 - whether the parties agree on how long the trial will take, and on a date for the trial.